 Ramona Omet is a graduate of the School of Law, School of Orthodox Theology (Social Assistance major) and the School of Management-Marketing, being also valedictorian of the ”Business Law” master program of the Romanian-American University.

 For over 10 years now, Ramona is involved in many activities promoting human rights and democratic values, implementing different projects in these fields.
 She has shown a keen interest in the field of eradication of organized crime, promoting the refugees and migrants rights, as well as public youth policies.
 Through her work, she contributed to the development of the Center for Human Rights and Migration, to the launching of the National Moot Court Competition on Human Rights, and at the establishing – in partnership with UNHCR – of the ”Refugees and Migrants Rights” clinic in the Romanian-American University.
 Within the Romania Youth Forum, Ramona held the position of Structured Dialogue with the Youth Ambassador, organizing and taking part in debates in the rural areas, promoting the EU democratic values in order to open the dialogue between the public authorities and the youth.

-Since 2014, Ramona is part of the ECLER team, where she developed the Legal Education Program as coordinator.
+Since 2014, Ramona is part of the ECLER team, where she worked on the Legal Education Program as coordinator.

-Alexandru Tăbușcă, PhD, is an Associate Professor with the School of Computer Science for Business Management of the Romanian-American University, member in the Editorial Board of the “Journal of Information Systems & Operations Management” and IT&CDirector of the Romanian-American University.
+Alexandru Tăbușcă, PhD, is an Associate Professor and Dean of the School of Computer Science for Business Management of the Romanian-American University, Editor-in-Chief of the Editorial Board of the “Journal of Information Systems & Operations Management” and Chief Information Officer of the Romanian-American University.

 His skills cover a broad range of IT fields, such as web programming, software engineering, cybersecurity, data protection, artificial intelligence, disruptive technologies.